Celebrate Women’s History in Pasadena

 How to Celebrate Women’s History in Pasadena

-February 28, 2023 | Posted in Things To Do
+March 04, 2025 | Posted in Things To Do

 Celebrate Octavia Butler

-The Norton Simon Museum’s Sculpture Garden
+The Norton Simon Museum

 The Pasadena Hotel & Pool

 The Pasadena Hotel & Pool is a historic hotel built in 1926 by local businesswoman Constance G. Lewis Perry.
 Located on the Rose Parade route, the hotel reopened in 2022 with updated interiors and branding to blend the Spanish influences of Southern California with the building’s 1920s ethos.
-The hotel has a rooftop pool and a lobby area furnished with found items from flea markets such as the Rose Bowl Flea Market.
+The pet-friendly hotel has a rooftop pool and a lobby area furnished with found items from flea markets such as the Rose Bowl Flea Market.

 The Rose Bowl Stadium